CannuJ/fit2099-s1-project/docs/rationale.md

 This space essentially mimics that of `earthMap`, containing several enemies and especially `FinalBoss`.

 The aim here is to defeat `FinalBoss` by first breaking his `exoskeleton` using the `waterPistol`, rendering the `FinalBoss` vulnerable to damage (invulnerable otherwise).
 We do this by having a 'stat' called `hasExoskeleton`, a boolean.
 While this is true, any damage inflicted on `FinalBoss` is mitigated.

+## Other

+### GameOver
+**Class:** `GameOver`
+A class that represents a game over screen with pre-determined messages for winning and losing.
+To specify a win or a lose screen, a `boolean` being `true` for a win and `false` for a loss, can be passed into the constructor.
+A game over screen is displayed whenever a `QuittablePlayer` reaches 0 or less `hitPoints` (loss) or when Yugo Maxx reaches 0 or less `hitPoints` (win).
+A screen is displayed using public method `show()`
+A text screen is displayed depending on the outcome and the player is prompted to press enter to quit.
+After they press enter, the game terminates.